learnbin.net nav logo

 In a situation (question) you are only provided the Ka, but you need the Kb you can use the above equation to find the Kb using the above equation.

-Dissociation Constants for polyprotic Acids and Bases
+Dissociation Constants for Polyprotic Acids and Bases

 Polyprotic acids are compounds that donate more than one proton.